pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 data-source-dir = "/data/my_database"

 [conflict]
 # Starting from v7.3.0, a new version of strategy is introduced to handle conflicting data.
 The default value is "".
-Starting from v8.0.0, TiDB Lightning optimizes the conflict strategy for both physical and logical import modes (experimental).
+Starting from v8.0.0, TiDB Lightning optimizes the conflict strategy for both physical and logical import modes.
 # - "": TiDB Lightning does not detect or handle conflicting data.
 If the source file contains conflicting primary or unique key records, the subsequent step reports an error.
 # - "error": when detecting conflicting primary or unique key records in the imported data, TiDB Lightning terminates the import and reports an error.
 # - "replace": when encountering conflicting primary or unique key records, TiDB Lightning retains the latest data and overwrites the old data.
 #              The conflicting data are recorded in the `lightning_task_info.conflict_error_v2` table (recording conflicting data detected by post-import conflict detection) and the `conflict_records` table (recording conflicting data detected by preprocess conflict detection) of the target TiDB cluster.
+#              If you turn on both preprocess and post-import conflict detection in physical import mode, the conflicting data can be checked in `lightning_task_info.conflict_view` view.
 #              You can manually insert the correct records into the target table based on your application requirements.
 Note that the target TiKV must be v5.2.0 or later versions.
 strategy = ""
 # Controls whether to enable preprocess conflict detection, which checks conflicts in data before importing it to TiDB.
 In scenarios where the ratio of conflict records is greater than or equal to 1%, it is recommended to enable preprocess conflict detection for better performance in conflict detection.
 In other scenarios, it is recommended to disable it.
 The default value is false, indicating that TiDB Lightning only checks conflicts after the import.
 If you set it to true, TiDB Lightning checks conflicts both before and after the import.
 This parameter is experimental.
 # precheck-conflict-before-import = false
-# threshold = 9223372036854775807
+# threshold = 10000
 # max-record-rows = 100

 [tikv-importer]